gobid/knowledge-map-cheatsheets/README.md

 - https://www.theguardian.com/education/gallery/2015/jan/23/a-language-family-tree-in-pictures
 - https://www.google.com/search?q=language+tree

 So with that said we only focus on English and present all our materials in English (just like StackOverflow and StackExchange do for instance).
-Here are the learning resources we recommend:
+If you are not fluent in English, here are the learning resources we recommend:
 - https://www.duolingo.com/ (you can actually learn most major world languages with this)
 - https://www.khanacademy.org/mission/sat/
 - http://www.merriam-webster.com/word-games/vocabulary-quiz